openfoodfoundation/ofn-install/.github/ISSUE_TEMPLATE/server-migration.md

 ## Rollback plan
 * If an error occurs after dns change, users may have interacted with the new server (eg made payments).
-   * if serious, consider putting new server into maintenance mode (and stop sidekiq) to avoid further changes, while investigating
+   * if serious, consider putting new server into maintenance mode to avoid further changes, while investigating
    * otherwise seek to resolve issue in-place.
    * avoid changing dns back to old server, because it could be missing any new payments.